FAQs

 Learn more about how to Get Help

 Our Outreach team can provide virtual or on-site safety training.
-Topics include identify theft, crisis response, and workplace safety.
+Topics include alcohol awareness, self defense, identify theft, crisis response, and workplace safety.
+Email police@emory.edu to request training.

 Learn more about our Outreach and Safety program

-EPD officers serve and protect and lead by example—24 hours a day—at three very distinct locations: Emory University's Atlanta campus, Midtown Hospital, and Oxford College campus.
+EPD officers serve and protect and lead by example—24 hours a day—at Emory University's Atlanta campus and the Oxford College campus.
 Specialized units include Accreditation and Compliance, Criminal Investigations, the Office of Special Events, Community Relations, the Emergency Communications Unit, and Security Systems (the University Lockshop).

 Health and safety of all Emory students, faculty, staff, and visitors is the priority.
 Please call EPD at 404.727.6111 or 911, 24 hours a day.
 If your friend is a student on campus, also notify your resident adviser.